 2018 Climber ran a full page story on Tony as one of their Living Legends series.

 Ex-designer for Troll.
 Over 50 years experience of rock climbing, mountaineering, caving and exploratory jungle and desert travel including first ascents in England, North Africa and the Middle East and new treks in Nagaland and Bodoland, N E India.
 Featured with Tony Howard in BBC series 'The Face' about their discovery and development of Wadi Rum.

 Photos and articles published in the UK and International press, specialist magazines, travel guides and websites.
 TV and radio coverage in Jordan and U.K. Contributor to the Egypt and Jordan Rough Guides.
 Joint author of three books to Jordan: 'Jordan - Walks, Treks, Caves, Climbs & Canyons', 'Walks and Scrambles in Wadi Rum, Jordan' and Walks, Treks, Climbs & Caves in Al Ayoun', also 'Walks in Palestine, with The Nativity Trail'.
 Second Prize for Mountain Action photography, Kendal Film Festival 1985.
 Amongst winners of Mountain Forum Global Digital Photo Contest, 2008 and Photo of the Month Award, 'The Great Outdoors' magazine, 2009.

-Currently working with Tony on the development of the Jordan Trail, an idea proposed by us back in the 1990s, but just taking off with great enthusiasm from Jordanians.
-Identified the whole route from Um Qais on the Syrian border to the Red Sea south of Aqaba in spring 2014 and finished exploration in Nov 2014.
-It's going to be good, see Jordan Trail
+Worked with Tony on the development of the Jordan Trail, a project we proposed back in the 1990s often with Mark Khano, Osama Cori and Amjad Shahrour, and other Jordanians they helped to identifiy the whole route from Um Qais on the Syrian border to the Red Sea south of Aqaba in spring 2014 and finished exploration in Nov 2014 see Jordan Trail